Author: Site Editor Publish Time: 08-12-2025 Origin: Site

 KNX Logo = Advanced Assurance for Specifiers and Integrators

-Features of KNX Secure – Features of KNX Secure (prevention of replay attacks, sabotage, and eavesdropping) increase the demand for high-quality cabling.
+KNX Secure requirements (prevention of replay attacks, sabotage, and eavesdropping) increase the demand for high-integrity cabling.

 Reduced screen noise